Set up client filters

 - App.
 These filters apply to just a single app within a server class.

 You can define multiple filters at different levels.
 More specific filters always take precedence.
-For example, you can set up a whitelist filter at the global level and then use different blacklist filters at each server class level to exclude some clients from each server class.
+For example, you can set up an include (whitelist) filter at the global level and then use different exclude (blacklist) filters at each server class level to exclude some clients from each server class.

 After you edit